Mintbase/Grants-Program/docs/T&Cs.md

 (a)  You are the owner of all Intellectual Property Rights, title and interest in and to the Software and the related deliverables, free and clear of all liens and encumbrances;

-(b)  You have the exclusive and unlimited right and authority to use and dispose of the Software and the related deliverables by granting to Web 3.0. license rights according to these Terms and Conditions and such use and right to dispose did not and will not conflict with, infringe upon or violate any copyright or any other proprietary right of any other person;
+(b)  You have the exclusive and unlimited right and authority to use and dispose of the Software and the related deliverables by granting to Mintbase. license rights according to these Terms and Conditions and such use and right to dispose did not and will not conflict with, infringe upon or violate any copyright or any other proprietary right of any other person;

-(c)  there are no licenses or rights current in effect in favor of any third party to use the Software and the related deliverables which would impair the rights granted to Web 3.0. as provided for under these Terms and Conditions; and
+(c)  there are no licenses or rights current in effect in favor of any third party to use the Software and the related deliverables which would impair the rights granted to Mintbase. as provided for under these Terms and Conditions; and

 1.  there is no pending or threatened claim, action, suit, investigation or proceeding of any kind challenging, alleging or asserting that the Software and the related deliverables were improperly or invalidly granted or are otherwise not protected as Intellectual Property Rights.